 4.2.
 Functional composition and the selection of plant life strategies

 Although the two approaches have shown considerable changes in their functional composition and structure due to reduced precipitation, the degree of these changes differed owing to the distinct abilities to reorganize the community.
 This difference is supported by the dissimilarity/similarity indexes found between the TPDs and the hypervolumes, respectively, with the reduced precipitation.
 The distance between the centroids also showed that the mean values (composition) were modified in a higher magnitude for the TB-approach when compared to the PFT-approach approach with reduced precipitation applied.
 The higher capacity of TB-approach to functionally reorganize enabled community composition changes that corroborates H2: a prioritization of plant strategies with higher fine root allocation and residence time (Fig. 3c and i).
 This higher investment in roots simulated in the TB-approach was to the detriment of investment in leaves (Fig. 3a and g) and ABGW (Fig. 3e and k), leading to higher root:shoot ratios when compared to the simulations of the TB-approach in regular climate conditions.
 Higher root biomass enabled water uptake and allowed the community of the TB-approach to better deal with the imposed moisture stress and maintain carbon stocks or reduce the degree of biomass loss.
 The prioritization of root investment at the expense of other tissues in response to drought has been observed in ecosystem experiments and from forest plot monitoring (Doughty et al., 2014; Kannenberg et al., 2019; Rowland et al., 2014).
 As hypothesized (H2), given the limited trait variability, the PFT-approach did not show these changes in carbon investment, increasing mortality rates and preventing the PFTs from establishing in some grid cells, thereby rendering the ecosystem more vulnerable in general (Fig. 2a).
 Notwithstanding, an unexpected result was that in some grid cells the amount of carbon stock in the PFT-approach was higher than that in the TB-approach with the applied reduced precipitation (Fig. 2a and b).
 This occurred due increase in the root:shoot ratio in the TB-approach, that is, carbon was allocated toward pools with shorter turnover times (fine roots), which contribute less to total carbon storage than woody tissues (Chave et al., 2009; De Kauwe et al., 2014).
-Although the increase in fine roots in the TB-approach provides resistance to moisture stress, thereby preventing the total loss of carbon in several grid-cells, it also led to a lower carbon storage in some locations compared to the PFT-approach.
+Although the increase in fine roots in the TB-approach provides resistance to moisture stress, thereby preventing the total loss of carbon in several grid-cells, it also led to a lower carbon storage (in some locations) compared to the PFT-approach.
 Our findings thus highlight that if the ability to store carbon is used as the only proxy for ecosystem resilience, as is commonly done in currently applied vegetation models, it may result in flawed interpretations on the response of tropical forests to climate change (e.g., Sakschewski et al. 2016; Huntingford et al., 2013; Levine et al., 2016).

 4.3.
 Environmental changes modify functional diversity components